Human Rights Investigator

 About the organization

-FFSC Investigators are based in Tampa, St. Pete, Sarasota, and Miami, with office space available in Ft.
-Myers.
+FFSC Investigators are based in Tampa, St. Pete, and Miami.
 Flexible trust-based remote work arrangements are the norm; however, work-related travel to farms across Florida and throughout the Southeast, Mid-Atlantic, and elsewhere is integral to the position.
 Investigators are expected to be available in Florida from November through May.

 • Coordinate and conduct comprehensive audits of participating growers’ operations;